fabbo-repo/balance-home-app/README.md

 Some of the advantages of using this app:

 * It supports different types of currencies, transparently managing the exchange between currencies by adding an expense or income.
-More types can be added from the admin panel.
+More types can be added.

 * By default, at the end of each month it sends an email with the summary of the monthly balance.
 T also applies to each year.